 I am passionate about how theory can accelerate neurodevelopment research, and how neurodev and neuroevolution can inform machine learning and neuroscience models.
-I have organized two workshops on the topic, one at Cosyne 2023, and an internal event at Harvard in May 2023, and at the Bernstein Computational Neuroscience Conference.
+I have organized three workshops on the topic, at Cosyne 2023, at an internal event at Harvard in May 2023, and at the Bernstein Computational Neuroscience Conference.

 - I worked on a Postbaccalaureate Intramural Research Training Award at the National Institute of Mental Health (2017-2018).

 - As a Janelia Undergraduate Scholar, I modeled fly behavior using Reinforcement Learning with Ann Hermundstad and Vivek Jayaraman (2017).